tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 - Private subnets—For all resources that should not be reachable from the internet, such as an application server or a database system

 What’s the difference between a public and private subnet?
 A public subnet has a route to the internet; a private subnet doesn’t.

+Every subnet within your VPC must be explicitly or implicitly associated with one Route Table (`AWS::EC2::RouteTable`).

+Inside a `AWS::EC2::Route`, a `DestinationCidrBlock: 0.0.0.0/0` means Routes everything (0.0.0.0/0) to the IGW.

+---

+There’s an important difference between security groups and NACLs (Network Access Control Group): security groups are stateful, but NACLs aren’t.
+If you allow an inbound port on a security group, the corresponding response to requests on that port are allowed as well.
+A security group rule will work as you expect it to.
+If you open inbound port 80 on a security group, you can connect via HTTP.

+That’s not true for NACLs.
+If you open inbound port 80 on an NACL for your subnet, you still may not be able to connect via HTTP.
+In addition, you need to allow outbound ephemeral ports, because the web server accepts connections on port 80 but uses an ephemeral port for communication with the client.
+Ephemeral ports are selected from the range starting at 1024 and ending at 65535.
+If you want to make an HTTP connection from within your subnet, you have to open outbound port 80 and inbound ephemeral ports as well.

 ### Default Gateway vs VPN Gateway